coralproject/talk/docs/docs/migrate-auth.md

 ## SSO in v6+

+In Legacy Coral, SSO authentication requried:

+1. a service to generate JWTs
+2. a custom plugin to create and authenticate talk users from the JWTs

+In Coral v6+, user creation and authentication is handled by Coral, to authenticate, you need to generate a JWT that matches the Coral format, sign it with the secret provided by Coral, and pass that JWT to Coral in the embed code.

-V6 supports a simpler SSO integration that does not require a plugin.
-You will still need to [generate a signed token](https://docs.coralproject.net/sso).
+Find out how to [generate a signed token](https://docs.coralproject.net/sso).
 Note that the fields are different:

 - `jti`: now optional
 - `exp`: now optional